JacobTsafatinos/Git101/README.md

 #### What's Actually Happening:

-Althought ```rebase``` and ```merge``` have similar effect, the outcomes and process to which they get to that effect are completeley different.
+Although ```rebase``` and ```merge``` have similar effect, the outcomes and process to which they get to that effect are completeley different.
 As we learned above, "merging" creates a brand new commit that has references to the branches it was merging togeter, and it looks like this:

 ![git merge example](visuals/git-post-merge.png)

-"rebasing" takes every commit after the common ancestory, and copies them over one by one on top of ```master```.
+"rebasing" takes every commit after the common ancestor, and copies them over one by one on top of ```master```.
 People like this approach because it maintains a linear history.
 If we always rebased we'd never have commits with two parents.
 It looks like this:

 ![git rebase example](visuals/git-pre-rebase.png)
 ![git rebase example](visuals/git-rebase.png)

 # Backtracking - How to Undo "Most" Things.